astronomer/docs/astro/secrets-backend/aws-paramstore.md

     $ astro deployment variable create --deployment-id <your-deployment-id> AIRFLOW__SECRETS__BACKEND_KWARGS='{"connections_prefix": "airflow/connections", "variables_prefix": "airflow/variables",  "role_arn": "<your-role-arn>", "region_name": "<your-region>"}' --secret
     ```

-2. Remove the environment variables from your `.env` file or store your `.env` file in a safe location, where you won't accidentally push to protect your credentials in `AIRFLOW__SECRETS__BACKEND_KWARGS`.
+2. Remove the environment variables from your Dockerfile or store your Dockerfile in a safe location, where you won't accidentally push to protect your credentials in `AIRFLOW__SECRETS__BACKEND_KWARGS`.